qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Straight, curve and stream digitizing
 -------------------------------------

-The |digitizewithCurve| :sup:`Digitize with Curve` tool allows you to draw curves in layers with geometries that support curves.
+The |digitizeWithCurve| :sup:`Digitize with Curve` tool allows you to draw curves in layers with geometries that support curves.

-Alternatively the |streamDigitizing| :sup:`Stream Digitizing` tool allows you to activate and deactivate stream digitizing.
+Alternatively the |streamingDigitize| :sup:`Stream Digitizing` tool allows you to activate and deactivate stream digitizing.
 Allowing to create features in freehand mode.
 The tolerance of the tool affects the spacing between each created vertex when the tool is used with Advanced digitizing enabled.